Introduction

 By the end, you will understand:

-- The safest and correct startup method
+- The safest startup method

-- Advanced fixes competitors never explain
+- Advanced fixes most guides ignore

 What Does “Switch On” Really Mean?